thexdesk/mission-control/README.md

-**This repository will be deprecated, but maintained for two months after the initial (host) release of Enceladus.
+**This repository is currently bug-fixes only, and will be deprecated, but maintained for two months after the initial (host) release of Enceladus.
 After that point, the Mission Control repository will be archived and will become read-only, preserved for historical purposes.**

 # [r/SpaceX Mission Control](https://github.com/r-spacex/mission-control)